z2367570158/RobinBlog/blog/_posts/2018-05-10-Ludum Dare41 Life Jumper.markdown

 <br>
 ## Second Day
 Started with the level design which this time is really hard for me since player speed is dynamic.
-I can't get the stats of player which means I have to playtest every platform to make it what I want to express my idea.
+I can't get the stats of player which means I have to playtest every platform to make it what I want in order to express my idea.

 <img src="http://ssylva.com/img/in-post/LudumDare41Level.gif" width="800" height="800" />